Air Conditioning Services in Dallas, Texas

 We are the top-rated Dallas AC company, but don’t take our word for it!
 Check out our reviews and see what customers have to say about our air conditioning services.
 We cut your costs as much as possible by going the extra mile in making sure our tune-up, AC repair, and installation services are in excellent working order, and we lighten the financial burden even more by offering financing for air conditioning services.

-The team at Total Air & Heat provides comprehensive air conditioning services in all parts of Plano and Dallas, such as:
+The team at Total Air & Heat provides comprehensive air conditioning services in Dallas, such as:

 - Air conditioner installation